-Step 10 - Screen information
+Step 11 - Screen information

-There are delicate cables along the right edge of your iPhone.
-Don't insert your pick here, as you may damage the cables.
+⚠ There's a delicate cable along the right edge of your iPhone.
+Don't insert your pick here, as you may damage the cable.

 Re-insert your tool at the lower right corner of the iPhone, and slide it around the corner and up the right side of the phone to separate the adhesive.
-Don't insert your pick more than 3 mm, as you may damage the display cables.

-- Gently pull up on the suction cup to lift up the bottom edge of the display.
-Do not raise the display more than 15° or you'll risk straining or tearing the ribbon cables connecting the display. - Pull on the small nub on the suction cup to remove it from the front panel.
+⚠ Don't insert your pick more than 3 mm, as you may damage the display cables.

-• Slide an opening pick underneath the display around the top left corner and along the top edge of the phone to loosen the last of the adhesive.
+- Gently pull up on the suction cup to lift up the bottom edge of the display. - ⚠ Do not raise the display more than 15° or you'll risk straining or tearing the ribbon cables connecting the display.

-• Slide the display assembly slightly down (away from the top edge of the phone) to disengage the clips holding it to the rear case.
+Pull on the small nub on the suction cup to remove it from the front panel.

-• Open the iPhone by swinging the display up from the left side, like the back cover of a book.
+• Slide an opening pick underneath the display along the top edge of the phone to loosen the last of the adhesive.

-⚠ Don't try to fully separate the display yet, as several fragile ribbon cables still connect it to the iPhone's logic board.
+Slide the display assembly slightly down (away from the top edge of the phone) to disengage the clips holding it to the rear case.

-• Lean the display against something to keep it propped up while you're working on the phone.
+- Open the iPhone by swinging the display up from the left side, like the back cover of a book. - ⚠ Don't try to fully separate the display yet, as several fragile ribbon cables still connect it to the iPhone's logic board. - Lean the display against something to keep it propped up while you're working on the phone.